 Ability to achieve orgasm only during masturbation or during oral sex

-Difficulty controlling the timing of orgasm and ejaculation, so that it occurs very early in sexual contact, leaving the other partner dissatisfied
+Difficulty controlling the timing of orgasm and ejaculation, so that it occurs very early in

 Lack of ejaculation